 TBC was started for practical, spiritual and digestive purposes… and to spread the word of loaf.

-Though bread was one of the first foodstuffs that humans managed to make themselves and is is eaten in almost every corner of the world, in our recent history it has been given a bit of a bad reputation.
+Though bread was one of the first foodstuffs that humans managed to produce for themselves (rather than kill animals or eat fruit and veg straight from the earth) and, though it is eaten in almost every corner of the world bread has recently been given a bit of a bad reputation.
 In the 60’s, British scientists worked out how to speed up bread production by pumping it full of additives in a process known as the Chorleywood Bread Process.
 This was great for making a cheaper loaf but from a nutritional point of view it made supermarket bread about as good for you as eating a piece of cardboard and, culturally, it drove lots of bakeries out of business.
 TBC wants to push the message forward that homemade or artisan bread is not bad for you and aims to connect people back to bread.

 Designed by Julia, the TBC ovens and brand has been brought to life by a community of makers and designers.